MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 For examples of using the MLflow tracking client with Azure Machine Learning, see [Train R models using the Azure Machine Learning CLI (v2)](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/single-step/r).

-### Tracking limitations with MLflow in Java
+### Tracking with MLflow in Java

 MLflow support in Java has the following limitations:

 - MLflow tracking is limited to tracking experiment metrics and parameters on Azure Machine Learning jobs.
 - Artifacts and models can't be tracked.
 Instead, use the `Outputs` folder in jobs along with the `mlflow.save_model` method to save models or artifacts that you want to capture.

-For a simple Java example that uses the MLflow tracking client with the Azure ML tracking server, see [azuremlflow-java](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/single-step/java/iris).
+For a simple Java example that uses the MLflow tracking client with the Azure Machine Learning tracking server, see [azuremlflow-java](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/single-step/java/iris).

 ### Example tracking with MLflow notebooks

-- [Training and tracking an XGBoost classifier with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_classification_mlflow.ipynb) demonstrates how to track experiments, log models, and combine multiple flavors into pipelines.
+- [Training and tracking an XGBoost classifier with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_classification_mlflow.ipynb) demonstrates how to use MLflow to track experiments, log models, and combine multiple flavors into pipelines.
-- [Training and tracking an XGBoost classifier with MLflow using service principal authentication](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_service_principal.ipynb) demonstrates how to track experiments from a compute that's running outside Azure Machine Learning.
+- [Training and tracking an XGBoost classifier with MLflow using service principal authentication](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_service_principal.ipynb) demonstrates how to use MLflow to track experiments from a compute that's running outside Azure Machine Learning.
 The example shows how to authenticate against Azure Machine Learning services by using a service principal.
-- [Hyper-parameter optimization using HyperOpt and nested runs in MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_nested_runs.ipynb) demonstrates how to use child runs to do hyper-parameter optimization for models by using the popular library `Hyperopt`.
+- [Hyperparameter optimization using HyperOpt and nested runs in MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/xgboost_nested_runs.ipynb) demonstrates how to use child runs to do hyperparameter optimization for models by using the popular library HyperOpt.
 The example shows how to transfer metrics, parameters, and artifacts from child runs to parent runs.
-- [Logging models with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/logging_and_customizing_models.ipynb) demonstrates how to use the concept of models instead of artifacts.
+- [Logging models with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/train-and-log/logging_and_customizing_models.ipynb) demonstrates how to use the concept of models instead of artifacts with MLflow.
 The example also shows how to construct custom models.
-- [Manage runs and experiments with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/runs-management/run_history.ipynb) demonstrates how to query experiments, runs, metrics, parameters, and artifacts from Azure Machine Learning.
+- [Manage runs and experiments with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/runs-management/run_history.ipynb) demonstrates how to use MLflor to query experiments, runs, metrics, parameters, and artifacts from Azure Machine Learning.

 ## Model registries with MLflow

 Azure Machine Learning supports MLflow for model management.
 This support represents a convenient way to support the entire model lifecycle for users that are familiar with the MLflow client.
 For more information about how to manage models by using the MLflow API in Azure Machine Learning, see [Manage model registries in Azure Machine Learning with MLflow](how-to-manage-models-mlflow.md).

-### Example model registry notebook
+### Example MLflow model registry notebook

 - [Model management with MLflow](https://github.com/Azure/azureml-examples/blob/main/sdk/python/using-mlflow/model-management/model_management.ipynb) demonstrates how to manage models in registries.